 LAMP is a highly selective master's program that combines licensure in the middle grades (grades 4-9) with a master's degree in middle childhood education (MIDD) or licensure in adolescence to young adult education (grades 7-12) with a master's degree in secondary education (SECE).
 The LAMP (accelerated) program is a one calendar year (August to August) full-time cohort-based program.
-Please see the LAMP website link from the Department of Curriculum and Instruction web page at http://www.utoledo.edu/education/lamp/accelerated/index.html for further details on both programs.
+Please see the LAMP website link from the Department of Curriculum and Instruction web page for further details on both programs.
 Application deadline for this LAMP program is May 1.
 Early admission deadline is November 1.